ijonglin/teclast-f5-ubuntu-finalizer/README.md

 # teclast-f5-ubuntu-finalizer

+## Update (12/13/2020)
+Added release v0.2 that includes the kernel build with the new upstream fix that I've confirmed.

 ## Update (12/10/2020)

 Looks like Hans de Goede has found that root cause of the sleep problem in a lot